Electrostatics/electrostatics.github.io/docs/apbs-faq.md

 </div>

-<a href="javascript:ReverseDisplay('What does the message WARNING!
+<a id="message WARNING" href="javascript:ReverseDisplay('What does the message WARNING!
 Unusually large potential values detected on the focusing boundary! mean?')">What does the message "WARNING!
 Unusually large potential values detected on the focusing boundary!" mean?</a>

 <div id="What does the message WARNING!
 Unusually large potential values detected on the focusing boundary! mean?" style="display:none;">